 Read more about ACT’s collaboration with Hamilton Storage

-Electronics Control Equipment is important to the operation of many key medical equipment.
-In most cases, these electronics cabinets are maintained in well air-conditioned rooms, however they must maintain a rated (NEMA or IP) seal to avoid moisture or debris from damaging the long-term operation of the electronics.
-In these cases, above-ambient Enclosure Coolers such as ACT’s Heat Sink Cooler (HSC) provide a low cost, readily available product option that can easily be integrated, increasing both the reliability and longevity of these systems.
+Electronics Control Equipment is important to the operation of many key medical equipment types.
+In most cases, these electronics cabinets are maintained in well-air-conditioned rooms, however, they must maintain a rated (NEMA or IP) seal to avoid moisture or debris from damaging the long-term operation of the electronics.
+In these cases, above-ambient Enclosure Coolers such as ACT’s Heat Sink Cooler (HSC) provide a low-cost, readily available product option that can easily be integrated, increasing both the reliability and longevity of these systems.

 Read more about ACT’s Heat Sink Cooler Product Line

 ACT’s products have been used in a wide range of applications, providing systems designers and end-users with benefits including:

 - Reduction of device operating temperature, resulting in:

 - Increased duty cycle

 - Precision temperature control